arunanshub/pyflocker/README.md

   # and so on...
   ```

-- You wish that only if `pyca/cryptography` would have been as easy to use as
+- You wish that only if `pyca/cryptography` had been as easy to use as
   `Pycryptodome(x)`, it would have made life more easy.

 - You sometimes think that the file encryption script you wrote were somehow